571 Petersburg Road

 Closed on Holidays

-Trash collection questions or problems (not picked up, holiday schedule, etc.) call Waste Management at:
+Trash and Recycling questions or problems (not picked up, holiday schedule, etc.)

 Dennis Township Public Works Area Map